lewissbaker/papers/isocpp/atomic_notify_fixes.md

 ## R2

 - Reduce paper down to option 3 only at request of SG1
+- Rephrase abstract
 - Add design discussion
-- Add wording
+- Add proposed wording
-- Rephrase abstract

 ## R1